annieco29/mobile_user_activity/README.md

 ![Correlation matrix of numeric variables](images/numeric_variable_corr_matrix.png)

 Overall, we have completed some initial exploration of this data set, and we are ready to build a model that predicts user behavior class.

+## Fitting a model to Mobile User Behavior